sshaaf/keycloak-mcp-server/README.md

 ```
 - **Quarkus Framework**: Built using Quarkus to provide fast startup times and low memory footprint.

+### Releases
+The Keycloak MCP server is available in the following formats:
+- **Uber JAR**: Available in regular releases and builds
+- **Native Binaries**: Available in regular releases and builds for MacOS, Linux, and Windows
+-
 ## Getting started - configuration

 ### Cursor